aplteam/Tatin/docs/FirstStepsWithTatin.md

 A> ### Scanning for dependencies
 A>
-A> Note that Tatin does not only scans all known Registries with a priority greater than zero for principal packages, it also scans all those Registries for dependencies as well.
+A> Note that Tatin does not only scan all known Registries with a priority greater than zero for principal packages, it also scans all those Registries for dependencies as well.

 #### Deprecated packages

 Every piece of software will become obsolete one day.
 Packages are no exception.
 If a package is not needed anymore, or is obsolete because there is a better one available, it's time to mark it as deprecated.

 This can be done with the user command `]Tatin.DeprecatePackage`.
-In short what the user command does is to publish the latest version available yet as a new version with an increased minor version number.
+In short what the user command does is to publish the latest version available yet as a new version with an increased minor version number and an injected flag `deprecated←1`

-A> ### On deleting packages
+A> ### Deleting versus deprecating packages
 A>
 A> Depending on the delete policy operated on a server you might as well delete all obsolete packages, but we discourage you from doing so.
 A>